towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-17-lakehouse-data-management-strategies.markdown

 #### Disadvantages of CoW

-- Write cost and write latency is higher.
+- Write cost and write latency are higher.
--
+- Write amplification is very high because it rewrites the whole dataset or partition.

 #### Use cases

-- Great for fast query or read performance.
+- Great for fast query or read performance when write cost is not a concern.
-- To store append-only data (never updated) like event logs.
+- The workload is reasonably predictable and not sporadic.
+- Ideal for batch ingestion.
+- Simple to operate.

 Since pictures speak louder than words, we've illustrated below how Copy-on-Write works through a sequence of commits: